LogtalkDotOrg/logtalk-for-vscode/README.md

 Support for profiling is provided.
 This allows browsing and analyzing profiling data from the "Profiling" sub-menu in the explorer and editor context menus.
 After running the "Toggle Profiling" command, loaded code is recompiled in debug mode and profiling is enabled.
 The "Show Profiling Data" command can be used to show the profiling data in a webview.
 The webview allows navigating to the source file location of entities, predicates, and clauses.
 It also allows saving the profiling data as a CSV file.
 Collected profiling data can be reset using the "Reset Profiling Data" command.
 The profiling commands are also available from the command palette.
 See the documentation of the `ports_profiler` tool for details and hints on how to interpret profiling data.

-When editing a Logtalk file, the status bar shows a `$(pulse) Profiling: on/off` item.
+When editing a Logtalk file, the status bar shows a "Profiling: on/off" item.
 Clicking on this item toggles profiling.
 This status bar item is hidden when editing a non-Logtalk file.

 ### Hover contents